Syrian air force behind chemical attacks, investigation team finds

 While individuals were identified by the OPCW investigators, their names have been redacted from the report, which was to be circulated to the OPCW’s 193 member states on Wednesday.

-“There are reasonable grounds to believe that the perpetrators ... were individuals belonging to the Syrian Arab Air Force,” OPCW team leader Santiago Onate-Laborde said.
+“There are reasonable grounds to believe that the perpetrators ...were individuals belonging to the Syrian Arab Air Force,” OPCW team leader Santiago Onate-Laborde said.

-The OPCW’s identification team is not a judicial body and it will be up to OPCW’s members, the U.N.
+The OPCW’s identification team is not a judicial body and it will be up to the OPCW’s members, the U.N.
 Secretary General and the international community to “take any further action they deem appropriate and necessary”, OPCW chief Fernando Arias said.

 An attack on the Syrian town of Douma led U.S. President Donald Trump to carry out missile strikes on Syrian government targets in April 2018 with the backing of France and Britain.

-Created in 1997, the OPCW was initially a technical body to enforce a global non-proliferation treaty.
-It has become the focus of diplomatic conflict between Syria and Russia on one side and the United States, France and Britain on the other.
+Created in 1997, the OPCW was initially a technical body to enforce a global non-proliferation treaty, but it has become the focus of diplomatic conflict between Syria and Russia on one side and the United States, France and Britain on the other.

-Reporting by Anthony Deutsch; Additional reporting by Michelle Nichols at the Unied Nations in New York; Editing by Jon Boyle, William Maclean
+Reporting by Anthony Deutsch; Additional reporting by Michelle Nichols in the UNITED NATIONS; Editing by Jon Boyle, William Maclean